Saavira Kambada Basadi: Moodabidri Jain Math

 There is a matha at Moodabidri responsible for the upkeep and maintenance of temples in Moodabidri.
 It is known as the Jain Varanasi of the South.

 Bhaṭṭāraka Charukeerthi

 A bhaṭṭāraka seat exists at Moodabidri responsible for administering the 18 temples at Moodabidri and the other temples in the surrounding areas.
 The name given to the bhaṭṭāraka of Moodabidri is Charukeerthi.

 In popular culture

 The temple is listed as one of the temples in the Fodor's "India's Jain Temples Are Incredible Architectural Marvels" series.
+In 2025, Airavata, a 3 m mechanical elephant, was installed at the Thousand Pillar Jain Temple.